MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-overview.md

 - You install the library packages you need with `pip install <library_name>`, using the library names on the [release list](https://azure.github.io/azure-sdk/releases/latest/all/python.html).
 For further details, see [Install Azure libraries](azure-sdk-install.md).

 - There are distinct "management" and "client" libraries (sometimes referred to as "management plane" and "data plane" libraries).
-Each set serves different purposes and are used by different kinds of code.
+Each set serves different purposes and is used by different kinds of code.
 For more details, see the following sections later in this article:
   - [Provision and manage Azure resources with management libraries](#provision-and-manage-azure-resources-with-management-libraries)
   - [Connect to and use Azure resources with client libraries](#connect-to-and-use-azure-resources-with-client-libraries)